wcgoodrum/wcgoodrum.github.io/README.md

-personal hub of my socials
+personal hub of my socials, exercise in web design